 Keep clothes and items dry in your winter tent with a stove

-—> You might also be interested in an electric tent heater to stay warm.
+—> You might also want an electric tent heater to stay warm.
 Find our reviews of electric tent heaters here.

 Your stove will give you a place to cook.
 It is a more efficient way to cook than an open fire outside.
 You will burn much less fuel, and this means gathering less firewood.